 Outside the station, in Piazza del Cinquecento, there is a bus terminal that connects to all parts of the city.
-The area is of no tourist interest, so don't waste time exploring the surroundings.
+The area has no tourist interest, so don't waste your time exploring the surroundings.

 One thing that is important to know: to make an excursion from Rome to one of its nearby cities, one of the best options is to take a train from Termini station, which connects to the main railroad stations of Milan, Florence, Venice and Naples among others.

 7. Rome subway tips

 - You must validate your ticket at the machines located at the turnstiles before entering.
 Regardless of whether the ticket is for 1, 3 or 7 days, you only need to validate it once.
 If you are traveling with a Roma Pass, simply pass it through the yellow circle at the turnstile.